lfagundes/oosheet/docs/using-oosheet.rst

 Simulating user events
 ======================

-Several user events can be simulated.
-The code talks for itself:
+Several user events can be simulated: dragging, inserting and deleting rows, cutting and pasting, formatting, undo and redo, saving and quitting.

+Dragging does an autofill, as when you drag that little square in the bottom right corner of you selection:

     >>> S('a1').value = 1
     >>> S('a1').drag_to('a10')
     >>> S('a1:a10').drag_to('g10')

-    (drag_to does an autofill, what you drag is not the cell itself but that little square in the bottom right corner)
+Rows can be inserted and deleted.
+Note that when you insert rows or columns, the selector of the object will grow to include the cells just inserted:

-    >>> S('a4').insert_row()
+    >>> S('a4').insert_row() #insert one row
+    >>> S('a4').insert_rows(7) #inserts seven rows
     >>> S('d1').insert_column()
     >>> S('a7').delete_rows()
     >>> S('g1').delete_columns()

+Cut & paste:

     >>> S('a8:b8').cut()
     >>> S('a1:4').copy()
     >>> S('j5').paste()

+The format of a cell can be used to format another cell.
+Internally, this is done with a "paste special" that copies data from other cell and pastes the format on the current selection:

     >>> S('j4').format_as('a2')
     (you won't see anything, unless you have previously formatted a2 manually.
 Try setting its background first)

+Undo, redo, save_as and quit:

     >>> S().undo()
     >>> S().redo()